JavaScript is disabled in your browser. Please enable JavaScript to view this website.

 H3G34W mutation is a substitution of glycine 34 with tryptophan (G34W); it’s a high-frequency mutation (>90%) in giant cell tumor of bone (GCTB).

-In GCTB, H3.3G34W expression was shown to promote cellular proliferation in-vitro by inducing transcriptional deregulation and splicing alterations1.
+In GCTB, H3.3G34W expression was shown to promote cellular proliferation in vitro by inducing transcriptional deregulation and splicing alterations.

 H3G34V

 H3G34V mutation is a substitution of glycine 34 with valine (G34V).
-H3G34V/R mutations are predominantly found in high-grade gliomas of children and adolescents and are associated with loss-of-function mutations in p53 and ATRX, as well as with the deregulated expression of N-Myc protein1.
+H3G34V/R mutations are predominantly found in high-grade gliomas of children and adolescents.
+They are associated with genetic alterations, specifically loss-of-function mutations in p53 and ATRX, as well as other associated genetic alterations, and with the deregulated expression of N-Myc protein.
+These tumors often involve chromatin remodeling genes, which play a critical role in chromatin deregulation and impact tumor behavior and classification.

 IHC of paraffin-embedded human GCTB tissue labeling H3.3G34V with ab254401 at 1/1000 dilution (0.542 µg/mL) dilution followed by rabbit-specific IHC polymer detection kit HRP/DAB (ab209101).